 NAAIM Founders Award

-The National Association of Active Investment Managers (NAAIM) is a non-profit trade group of nearly 125 registered investment advisor firms that collectively manage more than $35 billion in assets.
-NAAIM member firms provide active money management services to their clients to produce favorable risk-adjusted returns as an alternative to more passive, buy-and-hold investment strategies.
-NAAIM publishes the weekly NAAIM Exposure Index and sponsors the annual Uncommon Knowledge conference along with smaller conferences on topics of interest to its membership.
-For more information, visit www.naaim.org.
+The National Association of Active Investment Managers (NAAIM) is a non-profit trade group of nearly 120 registered investment advisor firms that collectively manage more than $32 billion in assets.
+NAAIM member firms provide active money management services to their clients to produce favorable risk-adjusted returns as an alternative to passive, buy-and-hold investment strategies.
+NAAIM publishes the weekly NAAIM Exposure Index and sponsors the annual Uncommon Knowledge conference along with smaller conferences and regional workshops on topics of interest to its membership.
+For more information, visit www.naaim.org